-• A good voter education resource will contain all three types of essential information: 1) Election Day details; 2) Voters' rights; and 3) Candidate positions.
+• A good voter education resource will contain all three types of essential information: 1) where and when to vote; 2) Voters' rights; and 3) Candidate positions.
 Producing a comprehensive voter guide for a mailing to voters and residents, or just producing one for your website, can be helpful.
-It is difficult sometimes to take on such a large project, and summarizing candidate positions can be difficult to do without seeming to endorse one or the other.
-A helpful practice is to partner with organizations already producing voter guides in your community, such as the League of Women Voters.
+This project can be time-consuming, and summarizing candidate positions can be difficult to do without seeming to endorse one or the other.
+To increase capacity, partner with organizations already producing voter guides in your community, such as the League of Women Voters.
 Work to include a question about affordable housing policy or to provide a synopsis of key housing issues for voters heading to the polls.